Shuhada District: Demographics

-The population of Shuhada District is predominantly Tajiks, with Farsi (Persian) being the main spoken language.
+The population of Shuhada District is predominantly Tajiks, with Dari (Persian) being the main spoken language.
 Small minorities of Uzbeks and other ethnic groups also inhabit the region.
-The people are known for their hospitality, traditional dress, and strong sense of community.

 Economy

 The local economy is based on subsistence agriculture, animal husbandry, and small-scale trade.
 Residents cultivate wheat, barley, potatoes, and vegetables, while also raising livestock such as sheep, goats, and cattle.
 Due to the district’s remote location, many goods are still transported by animals such as donkeys or mules.